Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Monte Carlo Shell Model and T-plot

-The present calculation was performed by the most advanced methodology of the MCSM.
+As mentioned at the beginning of this Appendix, the present calculation was performed by the most advanced methodology of the MCSM.
 This is called Quasiparticle Vacua Shell Model (QVSM) \cite{shimizu_2021}.
 In the original version of the MCSM, the pairing correlations are mainly incorporated by superposing different MCSM basis vectors, which are deformed Slater determinants as stated above.
 The QVSM basis vectors are somewhat like a Hartree-Fock-Bogoliubov ground state (which is a generalization of the BCS ground state), and this feature enables each QVSM basis vector to contain both effects of the deformed mean field and effects of the pairing correlations.
 This advantage is particularly exploitable for heavy nuclei where the pairing correlations over different single-particle orbitals become more important than for lighter nuclei.
 In the original MCSM, the pairing correlations are largely carried by superpositions of different MCSM basis vectors.
 As the QVSM calculation is computationally heavier, this merit makes sense for some nuclei heavier than $A\sim$100.
+The T-plot analysis can be extended to the QVSM straightforwardly.

 The spurious center-of-mass motion is removed to a sufficient extent by the Lawson method \cite{lawson_method}.